-Breast Cancer Misdiagnosis Lawyers
+Breast Cancer Misdiagnosis

 Breast cancer misdiagnosis occurs when a doctor or health care provider does not detect, order necessary testing to follow up on breast cancer or, as is often the case in breast cancer malpractice cases, the radiologist misreads a mammogram.
-Our breast cancer misdiagnosis lawyers represent victims and their families seeking compensation for misdiagnosis or medical mistake.
+Our Maryland breast cancer misdiagnosis lawyers represent victims and their families seeking compensation for misdiagnosis or medical mistake.

 Breast cancer is often curable.
 There are approximately 3 million living breast cancer survivors that can attest to this.
 But the consequences of breast cancer misdiagnosis can be serious and often fatal because early detection is often a breast cancer patient's best hope of defeating the disease.
 Detection of cancer at its later stages increases the risk of death significantly for many types of cancer.
 The difference between Stage I and Stage IV drops survival rates by over 80%, according to some studies.
 Again, breast cancer survival rates are strongly correlated with early detection and treatment.

-Breast cancer is the second leading cause of cancer deaths in women today (after lung cancer), but early detection can stop the cancer in its tracks.
-When breast cancer is detected early and confined to the breast the five-year survival rate approaches 100%.
+Breast cancer is the second leading cause of cancer deaths in women today (after lung cancer), but early detection can almost always stop the cancer in its tracks.
+When breast cancer is detected early and confined to the breast, the five-year survival rate approaches 100%.
 In 2011 (the most recent statistics we have), breast cancer deaths in women totaled 39,520 out of the 230,480 women diagnosed.
 Ten percent of American women will contract breast cancer in the United States.
 Some of these breast cancer deaths could have been avoided if a doctor had properly diagnosed the patient.

 Why Is Breast Cancer Missed So Often?

 How does breast cancer get misdiagnosed?
 It often starts with a radiologist misreading a mammogram.
 A mammogram is the first line of defense in screening for breast cancer.
 Incredibly, a mammogram has a false-negative - that is, the failure to detect a malignant cancer - rate of at least 10%.
 Why is this?
 The mammogram-reading skills of general radiologists vary enormously, according to a study.
-In the study, 75% of radiologists detected, on average, 70 percent of the breast cancers that were visible on 100 mammograms.
+In the study, 75% of radiologists detected, on average, 70% of the breast cancers that were visible on 100 mammograms.
 Most doctors are doing their job very well.

 Hiring a Malpractice Lawyer